2023 Best Value Plant Sciences Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Plant Sciences Bachelor's Degree Schools

 Our analysis found South Dakota State University to be the best value school for plant sciences students who want to pursue a bachelor’s degree in the Plains States Region .
-Located in the remote town of Brookings, South Dakota State is a public college with a large student population.
+Located in the town of Brookings, South Dakota State is a public college with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at South Dakota State are $12,809 a year.

 A rank of #2 on this year’s list means Chadron State College is a great value for plant sciences students working on their bachelor’s degree.
-Chadron State College is a small public school located in the town of Chadron.
+Chadron State College is a small public school located in the remote town of Chadron.

 The average tuition and fees for an out-of-state undergraduate student at UMN Crookston are $12,514 a year.
 After completing their Bachelor's Degree, plant sciences graduates from UMN Crookston carry an average student debtload of $21,012.

 A rank of #4 on this year’s list means North Dakota State University - Main Campus is a great value for plant sciences students working on their bachelor’s degree.
-North Dakota State University is a large public school located in the city of Fargo.
+North Dakota State University is a large public school located in the midsize city of Fargo.

-Iowa State undergraduate students pay an average of $25,446 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Iowa State are $25,446 per year.
 Plant Sciences majors at Iowa State take out an average of $20,099 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.

 As a testament to the quality of education it offers, Iowa State also is in the top 10% of our Best Plant Sciences Bachelor’s Degree Schools in the Plains States Region ranking.

 University of Nebraska - Lincoln landed the #8 spot in the 2023 rankings for the best value bachelor’s degree plant sciences programs.
-UNL is a very large public school located in the large city of Lincoln.
+UNL is a fairly large public school located in the large city of Lincoln.

 UNL undergraduate students pay an average of $26,720 in tuition and fees each year.
 Plant Sciences majors at UNL take out an average of $20,757 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $155, based on a 10-year repayment plan.